Ellsberg, Daniel. The Doomsday Machine. Bloomsbury, New York 2017. NF;9/18

 The fact is that on Saturday, October 27, 1962, a chain of events was in motion that might have come close to ending civilization.
 How close?
 A handbreadth.
 That is despite the fact, as I have come to believe, that both leaders, Khrushchev and Kennedy, were determined to avoid armed conflict—that both, in fact, were prepared to settle on the other’s terms, if necessary, rather than go to war.
 And yet they each hoped, by threatening war, to achieve a better bargain.
 For the sake of a better deal they both were willing to postpone by hours or days the settlement that each was willing to make.
 And meanwhile, during those hours, their subordinates (unaware that they were supporting a pure bluff in a game of bargaining) were taking military actions that could unleash an unstoppable train of events, ultimately pulling the trigger on a Doomsday Machine.

 Another chilling situation described in detail was the first nuclear test, codenamed Trinity, the culmination of the Manhattan Project (which involved all the best brains in physics in, pretty much, the world) in July 1945 in New Mexico.
-Some time and a lot of calculation, much of it by hand, was spent by these extremely capable people trying to determine whether the bomb would trigger a chain reaction which would set the entire atmosphere and the oceans off in a worldwide explosion.
+Some time and a lot of calculation, much of it by hand, was spent by these extremely capable people trying to determine whether the bomb could trigger a chain reaction which would set the entire atmosphere and the oceans off in a worldwide explosion.
 This didn’t happen of course, but none of the principals of the project were completely sure that it wouldn’t.
 Yet they went ahead.
 Quite a moment, I imagine, when that trigger was pulled.
 The calculus appears to have been that an extremely small chance of destroying the world was justified because either America got the bomb first, or Germany would.
+Very smart human beings deciding that a tiny possibility of the end of the world was better than a fairly good possibility of a German victory in World War II.
+Lord Jesus, what do we think of that?

 Central to Ellsberg’s argument about the danger of existing nuclear armaments and their command arrangements is the idea that those 10,000 bombs we are talking about are hydrogen bombs which are 1000 times more powerful than the atomic bomb that destroyed the city of Hiroshima.
 Even 100 such bombs could cause nuclear winter.
 Further, the generally accepted ideas that the United States would never make a first strike against (now) Russia, and that the American president is the only one who can order such a thing are simply false.
 The existence of peripheral commanders capable of launching a nuclear strike that could not be recalled makes a very unlikely but eventually probable event like a terrorist bomb, a mentally unstable individual somewhere in the command hierarchy, a “launch on warning” based on a mistake, and a variety of other such scenarios more worrisome.
 This could (in Ellsberg’s view eventually will) trigger a thermonuclear exchange that would kill everybody and everything.

-Of course I got scared again, almost as badly as I had been in late childhood in the 1960s, reading this book.
+Of course I got scared again, (almost as badly as I had been in late childhood in the 1960s) reading this book.
 Ellsberg’s solution is to get rid of these weapons, down to a level where while there may be a few “tactical” nukes available on both sides (and in the hands of several other countries of course) the possibility of monstrous destruction from thousands of hydrogen bombs would end because those bombs would be gone.
-What would the answer to what Ellsberg is seeing be?
-What do the planners and commanders of the US and Russian nuclear readiness have to say?
+What would the answer to what Ellsberg is saying be?
+How do the planners and commanders of the US and Russian nuclear readiness justify maintaining the Doomsday Machine?

 I don’t think pro-nuclear arguments are particularly sophisticated or complex.
 Number one, these weapons exist and won’t go away.
 Number two, the only way to prevent them ever being used is to guarantee complete annihilation by a second strike.
 The problem is that this argument presumes rational responses and excludes strange and unexpected events.
 As John Lanchester says in his book I.O.U. “as every grown-up in the world knows, unexpected things happen all the time”.
 It only has to happen once.
 Once it does, I’m afraid I have trouble believing that somewhere in the American and Soviet nuclear command structure there exists a way to stop once it got started.

 In commenting on Margaret McMillan’s book Paris 1919 I worried about failure of trust in international affairs which I thought was unavoidable and similar to the so-called Prisoner’s Dilemma: “We’ll both come out better if we trust each other.
 But the hell of it is we don’t, because we can’t.”
-When we wonder why we can’t find convincing evidence of extraterrestrial intelligence, maybe intelligence is just intrinsically self-destructive.
+When we wonder why we can’t find convincing evidence of extraterrestrial intelligence, maybe they just disappear because intelligence is intrinsically self-destructive.

 Awful, isn’t it?
 I’m afraid Daniel Ellsberg might be right.
 9.3/8.0.